-An element detailing relevant references pertaining to the Planning message.
+An element detailing relevant references pertaining to the Planning and DeliveryPlanning e-Documents.

 AdditionalText

 AdditionalText is optional.
 Multiple instances might exist.

 A text field that is used to communicate information not previously defined or for special instructions.
 To be used only for circumstances not covered by specific elements.